phalcon-orphanage/docs/en/reference/controllers.rst

 | **Parameter**          | the-post-title |
 +------------------------+----------------+

 In this case, the PostsController will handle this request.
-The controller file will be located in the controllers directory.
+There is no a special location to put controllers in an application, they could be loaded using :doc:`autoloaders <loader>`, so you're free to organize your controllers as you need.

 Controllers must have the suffix "Controller" while actions the suffix "Action".
 A sample of a controller is as follows:

 .. code-block:: php